-- Oven is plugged into an incorrect outlet: Make sure the oven is properly plugged into the right outlet.
+- The oven is plugged into an incorrect outlet: Ensure the oven is properly plugged into the right outlet.
 While a gas oven can utilize a standard 120V outlet, an electric oven requires a 240V outlet to obtain sufficient power.

 - Tripped circuit breaker: Reset any tripped breakers in your home’s circuit breaker box.
 If all are positioned correctly, turn off the oven’s circuit breaker in your home’s circuit breaker box for 30 seconds before turning it on again.

-- Oven needs to be reset: A Wolf oven displaying the error code PF indicates that a power failure has occurred.
+- The oven needs to be reset: A Wolf oven displaying the error code PF indicates that a power failure has occurred.
 Turn the oven off, wait 30 seconds, and turn it back on to reset it after a power outage.

 #2.
 Oven Isn’t Properly Preheated

 Is your Wolf oven not getting hot enough before you start cooking?
 Make sure it has adequate time to preheat.
 When food takes longer to cook, heating problems are often to blame when proper preheating can solve the problem.

 Your oven indicates that it’s properly preheated when the preheating indicator light goes off or when the current temperature matches the set temperature.
 Preheat times may vary based on oven size or if you have a Wolf convection oven.

 Hot air can escape through even the smallest door opening.
 If you find your Wolf oven not heating properly, make sure the door is closed completely.
 Often, racks or rack guides that are improperly installed can prevent the door from closing.